yum-food/TaSTT/README.md

 * Speech-to-text interface.
 * Free as in beer.
 * Free as in freedom.
+* Privacy-respecting: transcription is done on your GPU, not in the cloud.
 * Hackable.
 * 100% from-scratch implementation.
 * Permissive MIT license.